yuririnnnu/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What are the main differences between a class-based and a functional component?
+=> A functional component is just a plain JavaScript function that accepts props as an argument and returns a React element.
+A class component requires you to extend from React.
+Component and create a render function which returns a React element.React lifecycle methods can be used inside class components but not with functional components.

 2. When does a componentWillMount function be called?
 What about a componentDidUpdate?
+=> componentWillMount is called just before a component mounts on the DOM or the render method is called. componentDidUpdate is called after any rendered HTML has finished loading.

 3. Define stateful logic.
+=> Stateful logic is any code that uses state.
 4. What are the three step of creating a successful test?
 What is done in each phase?
+=> Arrange, act and assert